Force67/chatfusion/readme.md

 ## Usage
 I recommend using openrouter.
 Simply request your api key and set in the app settings.
 Then you should be able to view the model list and begin chatting.

+## Development

+Just install flutter.
+Then run `flutter run` in the app directory of the project.
+If you have nixOS, you can just use `nix develop` to get my exact development environment.

 ### Linux